 Hepatitis is diagnosed through blood tests that detect specific viral markers, liver function tests, and imaging studies like ultrasound or MRI to assess liver damage.

-Treatment depends on the type of hepatitis.
+Treatment depends on the type of Hepatitis.
 It may include antiviral medications, lifestyle changes (like reducing alcohol intake), and, in severe cases, liver transplantation.

-Yes, some types of hepatitis (like hepatitis A, B, and C) can be contagious.
-Hepatitis A and E are spread through contaminated food and water, while hepatitis B and C are spread through contact with infectious body fluids.
+Yes, some types of Hepatitis (like hepatitis A, B, and C) can be contagious.
+Hepatitis A and E are spread through contaminated food and water, while Hepatitis B and C are spread through contact with infectious body fluids.

-Chronic hepatitis B and C infections can increase the risk of developing liver cancer (hepatocellular carcinoma).
+Chronic Hepatitis B and C infections can increase the risk of developing liver cancer (hepatocellular carcinoma).
 Regular monitoring and treatment are crucial to reducing this risk.